Powerful and good value, BT Complete Wi-Fi is a decent upgrade for those with older routers – but it isn't particularly feature-rich.

 BT says this guarantee was in response to a survey that showed how much families rely on Wi-Fi.
 According to the survey, 43% of people believe poor wi-fi restricts life at home and 52% of families are put off living in, or buying, a house with wi-fi black spots.

 Faster network speeds and a cost of just £5 per month for BT Plus customers make the BT Complete Wi-Fi a worthy upgrade for existing BT Smart Hub owners.
-Few configuration options detract slightly.
+Now, the system is also available to standard Ultrafast and Superfast BT Fibre customers for £10 a month.
+While the system is good value, its limited configuration options in the router’s main interface detracts slightly.

 Related: Best Wi-Fi extenders